grpc/proposal/A66-otel-stats.md

     *   grpc_client_status -> grpc.status
     *   grpc_server_method -> grpc.method
     *   grpc_server_status -> grpc.status
-*   Two new attributes have been added.
+*   One new attribute has been added.
     *   grpc.target - Added on client metrics
-    *   grpc.authority - Added on server metrics
 *   Latency metrics in the OpenTelemetry spec use the recommended `s` unit instead of `ms`.